Parent & Family Orientation

 Can I change my registration?

-- Yes, please call the Office of Transition Programs at (717) 871-5553 or email email@example.com to modify your registration.
+- Yes, if space is available in another date we can accomodate your request.
+Please call the Office of Transition Programs at (717) 871-5553 or email email@example.com to modify your registration.

 What time and where is check-in?